-• Equity Compensation

-- O Annual restricted stock unit ("RSU") award with a grant date fair value of \$150,000 granted at each annual meeting of stockholders and vesting on the one-year anniversary of the grant date, subject to the director's continued service. - One-time "initial" RSU award with a grant date fair value of \$300,000 granted to new non-employee members of the board of directors and vesting annually over three years, subject to the director's continued service on the applicable vesting date.
+- Equity Compensation - i Annual restricted stock unit ("RSU") award with a grant date fair value of \$150,000 granted at each annual meeting of stockholders and vesting on the one-year anniversary of the grant date, subject to the director's continued service. - i One-time "initial" RSU award with a grant date fair value of \$300,000 granted to new non-employee members of the board of directors and vesting annually over three years, subject to the director's continued service on the applicable vesting date. - Cash Compensation - i Annual Cash Retainer Chair: \$55,000; Member: \$30,000 - i Audit Committee Chair: \$20,000; Member: \$10,000 - i Compensation Committee Chair: \$12,000; Member: \$6,000 - i Nominating & Corporate Governance Committee Chair: \$8,000; Member: \$4,000

-· Cash Compensation

-O Annual Cash Retainer - Chair: \$55,000; Member: \$30,000

-O Audit Committee - Chair: \$20,000; Member: \$10,000

-O Compensation Committee - Chair: \$12,000; Member: \$6,000

-O Nominating & Corporate Governance Committee - Chair: \$8,000; Member: \$4,000

-Pursuant to the non-employee director compensation program described above, on June 8, 2020, the compensation committee of the board of directors approved equity awards to the non-employee directors as follows: Messrs.
+Pursuant to the non-employee director compensation program described above, on June 8, 2020, the board of directors granted equity awards to the non-employee directors as follows: Messrs.
 Collins and Doyle and Ms. Kilday received initial RSU awards with a grant date fair value equal to \$300,000; and each of the Company's non-employee directors received a pro-rated annual RSU award with a grant date fair value of \$50,000, reflecting service from February 2020 to May 2020, and an annual equity award with a grant date fair value of \$150,000.
 The initial RSU award granted to Messrs.
 Collins and Doyle and Ms. Kilday will vest annually over three years from February 1, 2020, the annual equity grant awarded to each of the non-employee directors will vest on the one-year anniversary of the grant date, and the pro-rated equity award granted to each of the non-employee directors vested upon the occurrence of our IPO, in each case, subject to the director's continued service on the applicable vesting date.